Customer Service Representative: Job Duties, Requirements & Career Info

 Customer service representative jobs often require only a high school diploma and skills in communication, writing and math.
 However, the level of education needed might be higher for certain fields.
 For example, a high tech industry, such as engineering, typically requires that its customer service representatives have an associate's or bachelor's degree in engineering or a related field.
 Specific customer service representative certificate programs are available as well.
 These often focus on computer and communication skills.

 Additionally, customer service representatives often must undergo on-the-job training, during which they may have to learn about an industry that they have little or no prior knowledge of.
-The length of this training varies by employer, and customer service representatives may be required to update their knowledge and skills on a regular basis.
+The length of this training varies by employer, and customer service representatives might be required to update their knowledge and skills on a regular basis.

-According to the U.S. Bureau of Labor Statistics (www.bls.gov), customer service representative jobs were forecast to increase by about 13% from 2012-2022, which was about as fast as the average for all occupations.
+According to the U.S. Bureau of Labor Statistics (www.bls.gov), customer service representative jobs were forecast to increase by about 13 percent from 2012-2022, which was about as fast as the average for all other occupations.
 Growth was due in part to anticipated new technologies creating opportunities, especially for customer service representatives who work through online chat and e-mail.
 However, some automated technologies will allow customers to conduct their business entirely online and bypass representatives.
-Mean yearly earnings for customer service representatives were $33,370 as of May 2013.
+Average yearly earnings for customer service representatives were $33,370 as of May 2013.

 Related to Customer Service Representative: Job Duties, Requirements & Career Info

 - Recently Updated

 Research diploma programs for prospective financial services customer service representatives.
 Explore examples of banking and...

 Bachelor's degrees in customer service are rare.
 Instead, the most popular option for those wishing to work in customer service...